The strong global dimension of piecewise hereditary algebras: Overview of the proofs of the main theorems and structure of the text

-These relevant Auslander-Reiten components are defined in terms of subcategories in which $T$ {\it starts} or {\it ends.} Let $\mathcal A\subseteq \mathcal T$ be a full and convex subcategory consisting of indecomposable objects.
+In view of the previous considerations, it is useful to have some \emph{a priori} knowledge on the Auslander-Reiten components of $\mathcal T$ containing indecomposable direct summands of $T$ lying in $\mathcal H$ or $\mathcal H[\ell]$.
+In this text, these relevant Auslander-Reiten components are determined in terms of subcategories in which $T$ {\it starts} or {\it ends.} Let $\mathcal A\subseteq \mathcal T$ be a full, additive and convex subcategory stable under taking direct summands.
 Here {\it convex} means that any path $X_0\to \cdots \to X_n$ (of non-zero morphisms between indecomposable objects) is contained in $\mathcal A$ as soon as $X_0,X_n\in\mathcal A$.
 In this text $T$ is said to {\it start in $\mathcal A$} if the two following conditions hold true \begin{itemize} \item $T$ has at least one indecomposable direct summand in $\mathcal A$, \item for every indecomposable direct summand $X$ of $T$ there exists a path $X_0\to \cdots \to X_n$ such that $X_0\in\mathcal A$ and $X_n=X$. \end{itemize} Of course $T$ is said to {\it end in $\mathcal A$} if the dual properties hold true.
 There are obviously many such subcategories.
-This text concentrates on three specific ones, namely \begin{enumerate}[(1)] \item when $\mathcal A$ is a transjective component, or \item when $\mathcal A$ is a one-parameter family of pairwise orthogonal tubes, or \item when $\mathcal A$ is a {\za}. \end{enumerate}
+This text concentrates on three specific ones, namely \begin{enumerate}[(1)] \item when ${\rm ind}\,\mathcal A$ consists of a transjective Auslander-Reiten component (in which case $T$ is said to start in a transjective component, for short), or \item when $\mathcal A$ is a one-parameter family of pairwise orthogonal tubes, or \item when $\mathcal A$ is a {\za}. \end{enumerate}